 Paul Scruggs, BS

-Experience: >30 years in agribusiness with an emphasis on commodity trading
+Experience: >30 years of agri-business with an emphasis on commodity trading.

-Experience: >20 years in a professional corporate environment.
-With the last 5 years focused in Procurement.
+Experience: >20 years in a professional corporate environment, with the last five years focused in Procurement.

 Belief: Life does not control you.
 What you think about it, does.
 Control your thoughts, in turn you control your circumstances.